Analyze developer engagement across your public APIs

 Views

-Views reflect how often developers are discovering and engaging with your content.
+Views reflect how often developers discover and engage with your content.
 This is a key indicator of visibility.
 Consistently high or growing view counts suggest strong discoverability and interest, while drops may highlight areas that need promotion or updates.
+Views include public collections in your public workspaces as well as forked collections in users’ internal workspaces.
+You can click the different data sources on a graph to turn them on or off to get different views of the data.
+For example, in the views by content type graph, you can click Collections to hide the line representing views by collections, then click it again to show it.

 To increase views, consider the following: